KatKmiotek/readme-slides/docs/chapter-five/chapter-5.md

 # The Power of Visual Cues

-- How visual elements improve readability and engagement
+- Improve readability and engagement
-- Research on how developers scan documentation before reading
+- Developers scan documentation before reading
+- Look for table of content
 - Balance between professional appearance and visual interest